sesamiapp/devportal/docs/sesami-sdk/learn-by-doing.md

 });
 ```

-and we use `rows` to generate the days of the calendar like
+We use `rows` to generate the days of the calendar like this:

 |     |     |     |     |     |     |     |
 | --- | --- | --- | --- | --- | --- | --- |